This advice provides information regarding voluntary placements and their use in Child Protection.

 - non-approval of a person as suitable to have the long-term care of a child.

 Access to the internal review process should be available to all people directly affected by the decision, including home-based carers (s.
 157, CYFA).
-See procedure Internal review of decision for tasks that must be undertaken.
+See procedure Internal review of decision following the making of a protection order for tasks that must be undertaken.

 Victorian Civil Administrative Tribunal (VCAT) review